yuka-with-data/Spotify-MultiPage-Streamlit/README.md

 - **Era Comparison**: Journey through different music eras.
 Compare and contrast the evolving characteristics of music across decades, from the rhythms of the '70s to the beats of today.

+- **Fine-Tuned Recommendation Tracks**: Experience personalized music discovery like never before.
+Set your own criteria or use pre-defined profiles to explore music that fits your exact taste profile.
+See your recommendations come to life with interactive charts and listen directly from our platform.

 ## Target Users

 1. Music Producers and Artists: